MarkAnderson166/andersonchain/README.md

 I also made use of <https://www.blockchain.com/explorer> during both theory and development.

 TODO:

-re-work key generation
+FINAL gui tweak with final removal of walletDB ( use the function in getBalance() and keep a list in memory for auto-trans)

-gui tweaks for wallet changes
+Write-up:

-## Blockchain, Mining, Proof of work
+ Blockchain, Mining, Proof of work
-## Wallets, GUI, Simulation
+ Wallets, GUI, Simulation
-## Introduction
+ Introduction
 write-up Polish